canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 * Follow all changes of a file through its lifetime
 * See who has modified a file

-To better understand it, let’s use an analogy. **A version control system is a time machine**.
+To better understand this concept, let’s use an analogy.

+**A version control system is a time machine**.
 With it you can go backwards in time, create timelines and merge two separate timelines.
 You don’t travel to historical events in time, but to checkpoints in your project.

 <figure>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/TeamTimeCar.com-BTTF_DeLorean_Time_Machine-OtoGodfrey.com-JMortonPhoto.com-04.jpg/640px-TeamTimeCar.com-BTTF_DeLorean_Time_Machine-OtoGodfrey.com-JMortonPhoto.com-04.jpg" alt="DeLorean time machine" width="800" />